The Abnormal Blood Sugar and Insulin Response in Type 2 Diabetes

 Type 2 diabetes is also referred to as Insulin Resistant Diabetes.
 This article will show you what that means.
 If you need to recap the normal blood sugar and insulin response, click here and then come back to this article.
+Understanding the abnormal blood sugar and insulin response in Type 2 diabetes is crucial, because treating it relies on this understanding.

 What is Blood Sugar?